jraslab/jraslab.github.io/_pages/join.md

 * Imaging tissue and nerve regeneration

 ## Research technicians
-Please check back.
+Please check back soon.
 Future openings will be posted here.

 ## Undergraduate students
 We are currently looking for summer students.
-Preference will be given to applicants who can work full-time.
+Preference will be given to applicants who can work full-time (>30 hrs/week).